notAI-tech/fastDeploy-site/docs/free_apis.md

 - You are allowed to use fake email ids (eg: a@amail.com) while signing up.

-- For obvious reasons, `/sync` is not enabled on the APIs we provide. `/async`, `/result`, webhooks, client side batching, work as expected
+- For obvious reasons, `/sync` is not enabled on the APIs we provide. `/async`, `/result`, webhooks, client side batching, work as expected.

 | Recipe                                                                    | URL                                              | Limit| Batch Size |